 The scene of the mosaic is set in a harbour, presumably of Sicily or of Northern Africa, yet all the people are fully (and elegantly) clothed, something which would be understandable for the ship captain, less so for the workforce involved in manual activities.
 The man punishing a subordinate is dressed in the style of the military elite of the Late Empire.

 Meleager killing the Calydonian Boar was a recurring subject in the reliefs of many fine sarcophagi in Italy and Greece because it allowed for the depiction of a number of young naked warriors.
 The decoration of Villa del Casale refrained from nudity and the mosaic depicting an event similar to that of Meleager shows a rather chaotic scene in which a master helped by his servants and dogs manages to kill a boar after the beast wounded another hunter.
 They all wear clothes.
 The scene is part of a large mosaic with other references to hunting.

-Comparisons can be made between mosaics of this villa and those found at Carthage.
+Comparisons can be made between mosaics of this villa and those found in Uthina in Tunisia.

 "Cubiculum" (sleeping room) of the Hunting Children